Yurvaj/DYING_GUESS/README.md

 3) MAGICAL~SHOP

-- As of the release version 'v1.0.4' there is only power availabe to be bought inside of the magical shop, each power cost's '25' gbucks to purchase.
+- As of the release version 'v1.0.4' there is only power availabe to be bought inside of the magical shop, each power cost's '500' gbucks to purchase.
+That might seem a lot initially but it wont once you start playing 'RUTHLESS MODE'.
 - In  the upcoming updates more special abilities will be available !!

 _______________________